 B.L.S. in Liberal Studies – University of South Dakota

 Joseph Holt is a Term Assistant Professor of Creative and Technical Writing at the University of Alaska Fairbanks.
 His fiction has appeared in Gulf Coast, New Ohio Review and Beloit Fiction Journal.
 His nonfiction and critical writing has appeared in The Sun, Colorado Review and Prairie Schooner.
 He studied in the Center for Writers at the University of Southern Mississippi, where he received an AWP Intro Journals Award in fiction.
-His debut story collection, Golden Heart Parade, will be published in Spring 2021 by Santa Fe Writers Project.
+His debut story collection, Golden Heart Parade, will be published in Fall 2021 by Santa Fe Writers Project.
 His personal website is holt.ink.

 Sara Eliza Johnson